Asymptotic expansions of Kummer hypergeometric functions for large values of the parameters: Appendix A: The vanishing saddle point

-In Watson's lemma for the integral in \eqref{eq:appA01}, with $z$ as the large parameter, the parameter $\lambda$ is assumed to be fixed.
-When $\lambda$ is not fixed (say, $\lambda=\bigO(z)$), Watson's lemma cannot be used.
-When $z$ and $\lambda$ are large, the dominant part of the integral in \eqref{eq:appA01} is
+When Watson's lemma is used for the integral in \eqref{eq:appA01}, with $w$ as the large parameter, the parameter $\lambda$ is assumed to be fixed.
+On the other hand, when, say $\lambda=\bigO(w)$, Watson's lemma cannot be used.
+When $w$ and $\lambda$ are large, the dominant part of the integral in \eqref{eq:appA01} is

 The function $\psi$ has a saddle point at $s=\mu$.
-When $z$ is large and $\lambda$ is fixed $\mu$ tends to zero, and the saddle point vanishes.
+When $w$ is large and $\lambda$ is fixed $\mu$ tends to zero, and the saddle point vanishes.
 When $\mu$ is bounded away from zero, we can transform the integral by using Laplace's method.

-To describe an alternative method, we summarize the treatment given in \cite{Temme:1985:LTI}; see also \cite[Chapter~25]{Temme:2015:AMI}, where the method is called {\em the vanishing saddle point}.
+To describe an alternative method, we summarise the treatment given in \cite{Temme:1985:LTI}; see also \cite[Chapter~25]{Temme:2015:AMI}, where the method is called {\em the vanishing saddle point}.

 Consider \eqref{eq:appA01} and write $f(s)=\bigl(f(s)-f(\mu)\bigr)+f(\mu)$.
 Then we have

 where

 Continuing this procedure we obtain for $K=0,1,2,\ldots$